Hunting with the 7.62×39

 Just keep in mind that hunting regulations probably prohibit you from taking to the woods with 30-round magazines.
 So, be sure to get some low-capacity mags like these Bulgarian 5-round magazines.

-Although it may seem a bit odd, I think that the 7.62×39 makes the most sense for hunting when shot from an AR-pattern gun.
+Although it may seem a bit odd, I think that 7.62×39 hunting ammo makes the most sense for hunting with an AR-pattern gun.
 While slightly more difficult to initially set up than some other calibers, I think it is worth the effort.

 To convert a standard .223/5.56 AR, you will need a new upper, bolt and magazine.
 Fortunately, all of these are plentiful.
 I recommend getting a bolt that includes an extended firing pin.
 These will help ensure reliable ignition of hard military primers.
 Additionally, going with a heavier hammer spring will help.

 Although there are other options, I like the 7.62×39 ASC 5-round magazines.
 I’ve got five of these and have found them to be very reliable.

 Some of you might suggest that the 300 BLK cartridge will offer similar hunting characteristics without the need for a special bolt, magazine or hammer spring.
 You would be absolutely correct.
 However, 300 BLK ammo is also very expensive when compared to a lot of 7.62×39 ammo.
 While hunting rounds are going to be close in price, practice ammunition for the 7.62×39 is a fraction of the price of 300 BLK.
 I guess it is just a matter of going with what you like.